 I always sautee some onions and peppers to go on my taco salad but you can easily leave this off.
 They do add a few extra carbs but boy do they taste good and they're all from whole foods which works for me.
 The only way to know for sure if a certain food works for you is to use a blood glucose/ketone monitor to check your glucose and ketone levels after you eat a particular food.

-Cheese is great on keto if it agrees with you.
-Lots of anecdotal evidence about it being inflammatory but most of the research doesn’t bear that out.
-It is easy to overeat because it’s so delicious and definitely higher calorie so be careful with cheese if weight loss is a goal.
+Cheese is great on keto if it agrees with you and it's in a lot of keto Mexican recipes.
+Lots of anecdotal evidence about it being inflammatory but most of the research doesn't bear that out.
+It is easy to overeat because it's so delicious and definitely higher calorie so be careful with cheese if weight loss is a goal.

 When I eat this dish, I don’t see a big blood sugar rise or drop in ketones.